CyberDeliss/DNA_transcription/README.md

 ### How to Use the Project

-1. from this directory type this to concole:
+1. from this directory type this to console:

     `docker-compose up --build`